ryzetech/cider4obs/README.md

 3. The source will spawn with a width of `800` by default.
 Resize it if necessary (my personal sweet spot is `400`) and change the height to `170` or something like that.
 4. The browser in OBS will now attempt to connect to Cider every five seconds and reestablish the connection if necessary!

-## Customization
+## Customization & Settings
-Unhappy with the way the app looks by default?
+Unhappy with the way the app looks and behaves by default?
 You can change the settings with the "Custom CSS" box in the OBS browser source.
 I have compiled some **examples** below to just copy and change to your liking.

 To pick colors, I recommend https://rgbacolorpicker.com/.